The doctors at Eye Consultants of Pennsylvania provide state-of-the-art cataract care in Reading, PA, using the latest techniques and innovations.

 Most cataract surgeries are done on an outpatient basis.
 The surgeon will remove the natural lens of your eye which has become cloudy and replace it with a clear artificial lens called an intraocular lens implant (IOL).
 You will never feel the intraocular lens or even know it’s there.

 The entire surgery takes about 15 minutes, although there are some pre-surgery preparations and a short recovery period afterward, so you can expect to be in the surgery center for 1 ½ or 2 hours.

 To find out if you have a cataract or to get more information about cataract surgeons and treatment options, visit Eye Consultants of Pennsylvania.
-We are the leading ophthalmology practice in the region, , with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, , with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon, and Blandon.

 Unless your blurred vision is having a significant impact on your lifestyle, there is no reason to rush into cataract surgery.
 Your cataract doctor will examine your eyes, discuss the latest options in treatment and lens technology, and help you decide if it is the right time to restore your clear vision.

 There are some reasons to consider having cataract surgery sooner than later.
 Patients who elect to have cataract surgery are at a lower risk of accidental falls and are able to drive with greater safety.

 If you believe you may have a cataract, have your eyes examined by the best cataract doctors in Reading, PA, at Eye Consultants of Pennsylvania.
 Get in touch with us today to schedule an evaluation and find out more about the treatment options.